hydromisc/hydromisc/doc/nutrient-design.md

 calcium is Part A or Part B; I've seen it both ways.

 [^10]: The solution electrical conductivity, in units like microsiemens per cm, uS/cm.
+This is used as a rough indication of the concentration of nutrient solutions, since that EC is roughly linearly proportional to the total dissolved content of ionic stuff.
+The scale factor varies with the specific ions, though.
 Instruments to measure EC are readily available, starting at just a few dollars.
-That EC is roughly linearly proportional to the total dissolved ionic content of the solution, but the scale factor varies with the mix of ions.
-Many EC meters will also read out in "ppm", but they're actually just multiplying EC by a constant scale factor that's not necessarily correct for the solution being measured.
-This means the "true ppm" as calculated from the actual mg/mL dosed and the "EC meter ppm" will be different.
-That's pretty confusing, so I prefer to work in EC only.
+Many EC meters will also read out in "ppm", but they're actually just multiplying EC by a constant scale factor that's not exactly correct unless you're measuring pure NaCl solution (for those using 500 ppm/(mS/cm)) or pure KCl (for 700).
+This means the "true ppm" as calculated from the actual mg/L dosed and the "EC meter ppm" will be different, and the "EC meter ppm" may also be different with different meters.
+That's all pretty confusing, so I prefer to work in EC directly.

 [^11]: For example, target total nitrogen was 78 ppm and they measure 88 + 9 = 97 ppm, 24% higher.
 Target potassium was 126 ppm and they